bonimy/MushROMs/doc/SMB1 Level Format.md

 Underground | 0x19 | 2D D2 76
 Castle | 0x1C | 17 D2 FA D8 D4 01

 **`$04:C1B6`**: A table of the low bytes of the current area's pointer to its object data (called at `$04:C097`).
-The start position is first determined by table $04:C148, then the table is index further by the area index.
+The start position is first determined by table $04:C148, then the table is indexed further by the area index.

 Area Type | Table Offset | Table Values
 --- | --- | ---